Language-Research-Technology/ldaca-website/content/resources/general-resources/language-archives/index.md

 ## [Endangered Languages Archive (ELAR)](https://www.elararchive.org/)

-A digital repository for preserving multimedia {{< glossary_link display="collections" id="collection" >}} of endangered languages from all over the world, making them available for future generations.
+A digital repository for preserving multimedia <GlossaryLink display="collections" id="collection" /> of endangered languages from all over the world, making them available for future generations.

 <br>